RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

    :align: center
    :width: 300

+.. warning:: While it might be tempting to call the actregiondefine function directly within your regular ASH QM/MM optimization script, this is typically
+    not a good idea as the active region is then redefined for each set of new system coordinates.
+It's possible that the active region might slightly change in subsequent jobs due to e.g. water molecules being randomly in or out out of the sphere-radius when the function is run.
+This will result in an inconsistent energy surface.
+Instead: run the actregion definition script only once to define the active-atoms list and use for all subsequent jobs.

-While we do not need to apply constraints to the protein X-H atoms as is typically done in MD simulations we have to make sure that the water molecules remain rigid as they should be (applies to standard water forcefields like TIP3, TIP4P, SPC).
-Since we use the geomeTRICOptimizer here, this information needs to be provided to the optimizer using the constraints keyword argument.
+While we do not need to apply constraints to the X-H bonds of the protein (as is typically done in MD simulations to allow longer timesteps) we do have to make sure that the water molecules remain rigid as they should be according to the model definition (applies to standard water forcefields like TIP3, TIP4P, SPC).
+Since we use the geomeTRICOptimizer here, this information needs to be provided using the constraints keyword argument.
 We use this simple code below to define a constraints dictionary that can then be passed onto the geomeTRICOptimizer.

 .. code-block:: python